Why Endless IELTS Practice Tests Are Holding You Back

 In natural English, "want to" becomes "wanna," "going to" becomes "gonna," and "did you" becomes "didja."
 Words blend together, syllables get swallowed, and if your ear is trained on textbook pronunciation, you'll miss answers that were spoken clearly — just not the way your coursebook says them.
 The fix is exposure: podcasts, TV shows, and radio in different English accents.
 Not more practice tests.

-Get AI-powered analysis that identifies exactly why you got each question wrong — spelling, vocabulary, distractors, or comprehension — so you can fix the real problem.
+Get intelligent analysis that identifies exactly WHY you got each question wrong — spelling, vocabulary, distractors, or comprehension — so you can fix the REAL problem.

 Here's the rule that transformed my students' results: for every hour you spend taking a practice test, spend one hour analyzing it.
 Not checking answers — analyzing.
 This means going question by question through every wrong answer, categorizing the error type, and adding it to your weakness journal.